BradleyBravender/BradleyBravender/README.md

 🪖 During the summer of 2024, I worked as a Robotics Development Intern at the Department of National Defense, helping to bring sight to an troop-suporting autonomous vehicle.

-🖱️ Then, during the winter of 2025, I developed R&D software at Microchip Technology as a Design for Test Engineering Intern.
+🖱️ In the winter of 2025, I developed R&D software at Microchip Technology as a Design for Test Engineering Intern.

-🚘 A dream came true in the summer of 2025 when I got to work for Amtech Aeronautical to port their ROS1 stack to ROS2 on the largest autonomous vehicle I have every worked on!
+🚘 In the summer of 2025, I worked with Amtech Aeronautical to port their ROS1 stack to ROS2 on the largest autonomous vehicle I have every worked on!

 👀 And now?
 I’m currently looking for an exciting SWE or HWE internship for the May - December 2026 terms! 🚨